 They challenge their reptilian brains.
 “I am smart.
 I have passed all my other courses this year.
-There is every reason to believe that I will be up to the challenge of this tough course.”
+There is every reason to believe that I will be up to the challenge of this tough course, too.”

 They repeat their positive arguments and beliefs.
-Each morning when the writer sits at her desk, the little voice starts chipping away at her confidence.
-To counter this, she floods her mind with positive thoughts and images of her as an accomplished writer.
+Each morning when the writer sits at her desk and the little voice starts chipping away at her confidence, she floods her mind with positive thoughts and images of herself as an accomplished writer.
 She visualizes success.
-The weight of these thoughts drown the plaintive bleating of her protective brain.
+The weight of these thoughts drowns the plaintive bleating of her protective brain.

-And if all this fails, they distract their negative brains, busying themselves with the important tasks required to build a new business.
-Before long, it’s done, and happy customers are leaving the store with loaded shopping carts.
+And if all this fails, they distract their reptilian brains, busying themselves with the important tasks required to build a new business.
+Before long, it’s done and happy customers are leaving the store with loaded shopping carts.

 Your success is always in your own hands.

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.

 At the height of his successful career, Roddy experienced a personal health and happiness awakening.
 During this profoundly transformative time, he began applying his deep knowledge of performance neuroscience to his everyday life.
 He discovered that, in moments of stress, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create profound (and often hidden) distress, and prevent us from reaching our innate potential.